Operation Rooster 53

 Operation Rooster 53 was an Israeli military operation during the War of Attrition to capture an Egyptian P-12 radar system.
-Often referred to as merely Operation Rooster, it was carried out on December 26 and 27, 1969.
-Participating forces including the Nahal Brigade's 50th battalion, the elite paratrooper reconnaissance unit Sayeret Tzanhanim, and the Israeli Air Force.
+Often referred to as merely Operation Rooster, it was carried out on 26 and 27 December 1969.
+Participating forces included the 50th Battalion of the Paratroopers Brigade, the elite paratrooper reconnaissance unit Sayeret Tzanhanim, and the Israeli Air Force.

 Background

 The War of Attrition raged along the Suez Canal, as Egypt attempted to recapture the Sinai Peninsula, which Israel had conquered during the Six-Day War.
 Egypt had received a considerable amount of military equipment, including tanks, radar systems and weapons, from the Soviet Union.
 During the Six-Day War, Israel had captured some of these shipments of equipment, which had allowed it to gain a lot of intelligence on the weaknesses of the Egyptian air defense.
 As newer systems arrived in Egypt, Israel had an effort underway to learn how to deal with these.
 Reconnaissance missions showed that a P-12 radar system had been placed on the beach of Ras Gharib.
 An attempt to destroy it with an aerial strike was cancelled.